texta-tk/texta-tk.github.io/source/mlp.rst

 and more.
 To make access to the module more efficient and smoother, it has been integrated directly into the Toolkit.
 Choosing which features the user wants to apply on their text is handled by selecting "Analyzers".

+Users can apply the MLP to a singular text of their own choosing or apply it to multiple Elasticsearch indices at once.

+For convenience purposes the Toolkit supports several input types along with processing several Elasticsearch indices at once, the latter however is a time consuming process depending on the size of the index and the length of the processed fields.

+Analyzers
+**********

 Analyzers are a way of selecting how you want your data to be processed, whether you only want lemmatization or Entity extraction.
 Currently, the following analyzers are supported:
     * lemmas - Adds a lemmatized version of the original text.